-The qualification requirements for first aid, anaphylaxis and emergency asthma management vary slightly across education and care service types.
+First aid qualifications, anaphylaxis qualifications and emergency asthma management qualifications vary slightly across education and care service types.

 At centre based services, for all times that children are being educated and cared for, there must be at least one educator who:

 - holds current approved first aid qualifications.

 - has undertaken current approved anaphylaxis management training.

 - has undertaken current approved emergency asthma management training.

 - One educator may hold one or more of the qualifications.

 For family day care services, each educator and educator assistant must hold all three of the listed qualifications.